 Clarke’s side kick off their Euro 2020 group stage against the Czech Republic, before games against England and then Croatia.
 The game against the Three Lions will be held at Wembley Stadium, however, their other two games will be played in Glasgow at Hampden Park.

-Last 16: The second-placed side from Group F (Hungary, Portugal, France or Germany) in Dublin on June 29.
+Last 16: The second-placed side from Group F (Hungary, Portugal, France or Germany) in London on June 29.

-Quarter-finals: The winner of Last-16 match 8, which is played between the winner of Group E (Spain favourites) and the third-place team in A, B, C or D, likely contenders for which are Wales, Turkey, Switzerland, Russia, Denmark, Ukraine, Austria or one of England’s Group D opponents.
+Quarter-finals: The winner of Last-16 match 8, which is played between the winner of Group E (Spain favourites) and the third-place team in A, B, C or D.

-Last 16: The second-placed Group E side in Copenhagen, which could be any of Spain, Sweden, Poland and Slovakia in Copenhagen on June 8th.
+Last 16: The second-placed Group E side, which could be any of Spain, Sweden, Poland and Slovakia in Copenhagen on June 28th.

 Quarter Finals: The winner of Last-16 match 6, which is played between the winner of Group F (which includes Portugal, Germany and France) and the third place in A, B or C, likely contenders for which are Wales, Turkey, Switzerland, Russia, Denmark, Ukraine and Austria.

-Semi-finals: The winner of that Quarter Final will play the winner of Quarter Final Match 1 which could include the winner of Group A or Group B (expected to be Italy and Belgium).
+Semi-finals: The winner of that Quarter Final will play the winner of Quarter Final Match 1, which could include the winner of Group A or Group B (expected to be Italy and Belgium, respectively).

-If Scotland finish third in their group and do enough to be one of the top teams, they would play the winner of Group E and then join the path they’d take if they won Group D (talk about over-complicating things!
+If Scotland finish third in their group and do enough to be ranked among the top third-placed teams, they would play the winner of Group E and then join the path they’d take if they won Group E (talk about over-complicating things!

 Scotland Golden Boot odds

-Southampton’s Che Adams is Scotland’s favourite to get his hands on the Golden Boot trophy this season and can be found at a huge 100/1 with BetVictor.
-Adams has only recently declared himself to play for the Scotland national side and opened his account for his country in their World Cup Qualifiers game in April against the Faroe Islands.
+Southampton’s Che Adams is Scotland’s favourite to get his hands on the Golden Boot trophy this summer.
+Adams has only recently declared for the Scotland national side and opened his account for his country in their World Cup Qualifier against the Faroe Islands in April.